marzdrel/diffickens/_posts/2020-08-16-back-your-enums-with-enums.markdown

 This particular query could be replaced with one using a `WHERE` clause, but there are valid cases, when you might want to use custom syntax in other parts of your SQL-query.
 Lets stick to this as an example for now.
-As for Rails 6 you still cannot use bind wariables in `JOIN` syntax (as you can with `WHERE`), so there is no other way to build the query.
+As for Rails 6 you still cannot use bind variables in `JOIN` syntax (as you can with `WHERE`), so there is no other way to build the query.

 Instad of explicit values you might be better of using values extracted from the definition in the model.
 To be honest this is probably what you should be doing if you are stuck with number based enums anyway.
 This way you can still avoid "knowledge duplication".
 Any change of the values might require less changes in the system.
-Whats most imporant you can still see what is actually going on here with refereing to the status definition in the model.
+What's most important you can still see what is actually going on here without checking the status definition in the model.

 {% highlight ruby %}